NickTacke/chronolist/README.md

 Place your custom application icons in the `assets/` directory:
 - `assets/logo.png` – used for the window icon during runtime
-- `assets/logo.ico` – used for the packaged executable

 ## MVP Features